 Federal District Court Judge Samuel Conti granted ECBAWM’s motion for attorneys’ fees in Short v.
 Manhattan Apts., et al., on June 10, 2013.
-The lawsuit, which alleged housing discrimination by Defendants Manhattan Apartments and Abba Realty culminated in a week-long bench trial in October 2012.
+The lawsuit, which alleged housing discrimination by Defendants Manhattan Apartments and Abba Realty, culminated in a week-long bench trial in October 2012.
 The Court found that the defendants discriminated against prospective renters living with HIV/AIDS who received a housing subsidy from New York City’s HIV/AIDS Services Administration (“HASA”) and awarded damages to the individual plaintiff and the Fair Housing Justice Center (“FHJC”), which conducted corroborative testing.
-The decision in this case was the first to find discrimination against a HASA client under a 2008 New York City law which prohibits housing discrimination based on lawful source of income.
+The decision in this case was the first to find discrimination against a HASA client under a 2008 New York City law that prohibits housing discrimination based on lawful source of income.

 Judge Conti awarded $507,031.65 in fees and costs to Plaintiffs’ attorneys, noting the significance of the case and the broad injunctive relief awarded.
-The plaintiffs are represented by Diane L. Houk, of ECBAWM, along with co-counsel Armen Merjian and Robert Bacigalupi of Housing Works.
+The plaintiffs are represented by Diane L. Houk of ECBAWM, along with co-counsel Armen Merjian and Robert Bacigalupi of Housing Works.